CoD Warzone: SBMM – function, tricks and problems

 What is SBMM?

 SBMM stands for skill-based matchmaking and helps to create lobbies in PvP games.
-When SBMM is at the forefront of a match search, a player’s skills are considered the most important factor in lobby creation.
+When SBMM is at the forefront of a match search, a player’s are considered the most important factor in lobby creation.

 What is the goal of SBMM?